Motions for PCS annual delegate conference can only be submitted online.

 Two branch officers are required to make the submission.
 Both will need their membership numbers, member log-in username and password (which can be obtained through the member login page) and they must have separate email addresses.

 All motions for national conference shall be in the affirmative and contain no more than 500 words.
-Motions exceeding this number will be categorised as X.
+Motions exceeding this number will be categorised as X unless they are rule amendments.

 - Ensure both the submitting officer and confirming officer have passwords to login to the PCS website and register their personal email addresses.

-- Do not leave it until the last minute as sometimes departmental systems crash and you won’t be able to access the PCS website and miss the deadline.
-Or your confirming officer is unavailable in the hour before the deadline.
+- Do not leave it until the last minute as sometimes departmental systems crash and you won’t be able to access the PCS website missing the deadline or your confirming officer may be unavailable in the hour before the deadline.

-- Plan to submit your branch’s motions in the same week that are agreed by your AGM to avoid last-minute headaches.
+- Plan to submit your branch motions in the same week that they are agreed by your AGM to avoid last-minute headaches.

 If you have any queries for SOCs on conference-specific issues please contact the standing orders committee secretary for whichever conference your query relates.